 If a forwarding rule contains an action of the Rewrite, Add Header, or Remove Header type, configure an action of the Forward type for the forwarding rule.
 The Rewrite, Add Header, or Remove Header action must be executed before the Forward action.

-Forward: Select the destination virtual endpoint group.
+Forward: Select the destination endpoint group.

 Redirect: Configure the Protocol, Status Code, Hosts, Port, Path, and Search parameters.
-You cannot leave the Protocol, Hosts, Port, Path, and Query parameters empty at the same time or use the default values for the parameters at the same time.
+You cannot leave the Protocol, Hosts, Port, Path, and Search parameters empty at the same time or use the default values for the parameters at the same time.

 For more information about how to configure Path for a Redirect action, see Configure paths for rewrites and redirects.